 Your First Handler

-This guide walks you through writing your first step handler.
+This guide walks you through writing your first step handler using the DSL.

 What is a Handler?